yongkanghe/aks-k10/README.md

 3. Deploy a MySQL database
 4. Create a location profile
 5. Create a backup policy
++ Take a snapshot of Application Components
++ Take a snapshot of Application Configurations
++ Take a snapshot of Workload MySQL
++ Export the snapshot to Azure Blob Storage
 6. Kick off an on-demand backup job

 # To delete the labs, run